Samsung Galaxy S25 vs. Galaxy S23: Finally time for an upgrade?

 (Image credit: Derrek Lee / Android Central)

-In terms of colors, the latest leaks reveal the Galaxy S25 should come in at least four colors: Moon Night Blue, Silver Shadow, Sparkling Blue, and Sparkling Green.
-Meanwhile, the Galaxy S23 came in many more colors: Cobalt Violet, Amber Yellow, Onyx Black, Marble Grey (Samsung exclusive Jade Green, Sapphire Blue, Sandstone Orange).
-In all likelihood, Samsung still has a few online exclusives up its sleeve for the Galaxy S25 series.
+In terms of colors, the Galaxy S25 is available Icyblue, Navy, Mint, and Silver Shadow.
+Meanwhile, the Galaxy S23 came in many more colors: Cobalt Violet, Amber Yellow, Onyx Black, and Marble Grey (as well as Samsung-exclusive Jade Green, Sapphire Blue, and Sandstone Orange).
+Samsung still has a few online exclusives up its sleeve for the Galaxy S25 series, though, including Blueblack, Coralpink, and Jadegreen.

 Samsung Galaxy S25 vs. Galaxy S23: Hardware and specs

-Those looking for a major camera upgrade on the Samsung Galaxy S25 series may end up once again disappointed.
-Top rumors indicate that the Galaxy S25 will have the same camera hardware as the Galaxy S24, which, unfortunately, would also be the same as the Galaxy S23.
-However, there are also leaks that predict Samsung could make a major camera hardware switch to Sony sensors, but this is something that leakers can't agree on yet.
+Those looking for a major camera upgrade on the Samsung Galaxy S25 series end up once again disappointed.
+The Galaxy S25 has the same camera hardware as the Galaxy S24, which, unfortunately, is also the same as the Galaxy S23.

-If the Galaxy S25 indeed sticks with the same camera hardware, both phones in this comparison would feature a 50MP main shooter, a 12MP ultrawide lens, and a 10MP telephoto lens supporting 3x optical zoom.
-There could be some quality improvements, even with the same hardware, based on improved image-signal processing and computational photography features.
+As such, both phones in this comparison would feature a 50MP main shooter, a 12MP ultrawide lens, and a 10MP telephoto lens supporting 3x optical zoom.
+There may be some quality improvements, even with the same hardware, based on improved image-signal processing and computational photography features.
+But for all intents and purposes, the hardware is completely the same.

 Swipe to scroll horizontally